thomascostta/Clone_Instagram_TS/README.md

 - Create a branch with your feature: `git checkout -b my-feature`;
 - Commit your changes: `git commit -m 'feat: My new feature'`;
 - Push to your branch: `git push origin my-feature`.

+#### 🤝 Credits

+Thanks to Rodrigo from Rocketseat (https://github.com/rodrigorgtic) for making the content available in his repository and on YouTube.

 #### By